fourfridays-org/wagtail-batteries-included/README.md

 # base
+A [Wagtail](https://wagtail.org/ "Wagtail") website starting point.
+You can fork this repo as a starting point for your own Wagtail website.
+We like to think of it as a batteries included starting point for your Wagtail projects.

+[fourfridays](https://fourfridays.com "fourfridays"), like many other users of open source apps have been recipients of individuals and various teams hard work.
+In our efforts to give back to this beautiful community we have created this Wagtail base project.

 **Update**
 Jan 31, 2021 - This readme is still in the works

-This repository is maintained by fourfridays.
+This repository is maintained by [fourfridays](https://fourfridays.com "fourfridays").
 We fork this repo for our clients as a starting point for their Wagtail websites.
 Here are some feature sets already enabled and setup for you:

 * Standard Page Template
     * Hero Images